AbsaOSS/living-doc-collector-gh/README.md

      - **read:audit_log**
    - project
      - **read:project**
-7. Copy the token value somewhere, because you won't be able to see it again.
+7. Copy the token value somewhere safe, because you won't be able to view it again.
-8. Authorize new token to organization you want to fetch from.
+8. Authorize the new token for the organization you want to fetch from.

 ### How to Store Token as a Secret